Top 10 interesting facts about Meerkats

 06: Meerkats use their Bellies to keep warm

 Meerkats use their bellies to keep themselves warm.
-Interesting facts about meerkats that the hair is thin enough that you can see their black skin underneath—which is precisely the point.
-After a calming night in the frigid burrow, they climb back out into the desert sun and stand up to expose to their bare bellies to getting rays, which absorb heat and warm them.
+An interesting fact about meerkats is that the hair is thin enough that you can see their black skin underneath—which is precisely the point.
+After a calming night in the frigid burrow, they climb back out into the desert sun and stand up to expose their bare bellies to getting rays, which absorb heat and warm them.

 05: Gang Fighters

 Although, they are social creatures and even friendly within their clan.
-But interesting facts about meerkats that they are highly regional and will engage in ferocious wars with neighboring gangs.
-They fight in a gang with other posturing and attempting to intimidate the opposition first.
-If this fails, the fight will be ephemeral but, deadly in this war less, than half all adult meerkats survive any given year.
+But interesting facts about meerkats are that they are highly regional and will engage in ferocious wars with neighboring gangs.
+They fight in a gang with others posturing and attempting to intimidate the opposition first.
+If this fails, the fight will be ephemeral but, deadly in this war than less, than half of all adult meerkats survive any given year.

 04: Life span of meerkats

 Meerkats can live up to about 10 to 14 years or more.
-Interesting facts about meerkats that most of them survive up to their average age.
-But, many lost their lives in gang wars and, occasionally they suffer from poor vision at a short-range though they have excellent long-range eyesight.
+Interesting facts about meerkats are that most of them survive up to their average age.
+But, many lost their lives in gang wars and, occasionally they suffer from poor vision at short range though they have excellent long-range eyesight.

 03: Bolt holes